Publish Terraform Modules with JFrog CLI

 - Mandatory flags:

---namespace,--provider, and--tagare required for provider configuration commands. - Terraform providers: This command is used to publish and manage Terraform providers and modules in Artifactory, not for general Terraform workflows.
+--namespace,--provider, and--tagare required for all publish operations — both module and provider publishing. - Terraform providers: This command is used to publish and manage Terraform providers and modules in Artifactory, not for general Terraform workflows.

 - Build-info: Use